AllenCompSci/Musical-Guacamole/README.md

 $finally got objects to move, working on hit detection and getting objects to move back and forth

 @finally finished mouse detection for screen (ditched using a separate "Screen" class for start menu, just integrated into "Graphics")

+@edited guacamole image in photoshop like the chip character, for enemies